read more

 Sire

-With several World Cup, Nations Cup and championship placings under his belt and having crowned his career under Marco Kutscher with team gold at the Madrid Europeans in 2011, Cornet Obolensky is considered one of the most successful international top level show jumpers of his time.
-He has been retired from the active show jumping scene since and is now considered one of the best jumping sires in the world.
-Names of high-achievers like Cornardo NRW, Cornet d’Amour, and Comme il faut are directly connected to Cornet Obolensky.
+Cornet Obolensky was among the most successful jumping horses at international top level of his time.
+With Marco Kutscher, he placed in several World Cups, Nations Cups and championships and crowned his career with team gold at the Madrid Europeans in 2011.
+Having retired from the active show jumping scene he is now considered one of the best jumping sires in the world.
+Names of high-achievers such as Cornardo NRW, Cornet d’Amour, and Comme il faut are directly connected to Cornet Obolensky.
+Cornet Obolensky also carries proven Holsteiner genes through his paternal grandsire Corrado I, his maternal grand sire Nimmerdor, as well as Randel’s sire Ramiro.

 Damline

 Crack’s dam line has distinguished itself at international level in competition.
-His sister Corcega la Silla by Casall attracted a lot of attention in youngster classes at international horse shows under Rolf-Göran Bengtsson and is now very successfully shown at S level by Jose Antonio Chedraui, particularly in Mexico and North America.
-A brother to Crack, Inar C by Quidam de Revel, competed in jumping classes at international level to 1.50 m already at nine-yearold.
-His second dam Adele has also produced the successful sport and breeding stallion Ouinar by Quidam de Revel.
+His sister Corcega la Silla by Casall attracted a lot of attention in youngster classes at international horse shows with Rolf-Göran Bengtsson and is now very successfully shown at S level by Jose Antonio Chedraui, particularly in Mexico and North America.

 The Cornet Obolensky son Crack won the Verden sport test by a clear margin in 2020.
 With a final mark of 9.25, his was the best result of all five-year-old jumpers across Germany.
 This mark was made up of the marks 8.8 (scope), 9.0 (canter), 9.2 (technique), 9.5 (overall impression) and 10.0 (rideability).